iwantmyname/blog/src/2016/01/we-have-your-back.md

 date: the future
 author: 'Ley
-title: We've Got Your Back
+title: We've got your back with DNSSEC
 excerpt: false
-header_image: a_thing_that_is_securitey.jpg
 -----

-At iwantmyname we consider making it easier for you to control and own your identity online as one of core principles.
-Hell it's in the branding.
-But what happens after that; are we sure every time someone tries to connect to your identity that they actually connecting with you.
+At iwantmyname, we consider making it easy for you to control and own your online identity one of our core principles.
+Hell, it's in the branding.
+But what happens after that?
+Are we sure every time someone tries to connect to your identity, they're actually connecting with you?

 We can do that now with DNSSEC and DS records.

-The easiest way to set this up is if your Nameserver provider support DNSSEC, Cloudflare pictured below.
-Then enable it and get your DS record.
+The easiest way to set this up is if your Nameserver provider supports DNSSEC (like Cloudflare, pictured below).
+Just enable it there, then grab your DS record to use with your domain.

 ![Cloudflare interface](media/2016-the-future-cloudflare-dnssec.png)

-Then in on our site copy the relevant bits of the DS record and put it in the DS record part of your domain management. https://iwantmyname.com/dashboard/domains/dnssec/<domain name in question>
+Then, on our site, copy the relevant bits of the DS record to the DS record page in your domain admin (you can find that at https://iwantmyname.com/dashboard/domains/dnssec/<**domain name in question**>)

 ![iwantmyname interface](media/2016-the-future-iwantmyname-dnssec.png)

-After that you're done.
-Various computers around the internet will double check that the computer someone is connecting to is actually you.
+Once you're done, the internet will start double checking that the server people are connecting to is actually yours.
 Thus making sure that you and your name are synonymous.

+***

-A longer explanation can be found on the [CloudFlare blog](https://blog.cloudflare.com/dnssec-an-introduction/)
+If you're interested, an in-depth explanation of what DNSSEC is (and why you might want it) can be found on the [CloudFlare blog](https://blog.cloudflare.com/dnssec-an-introduction/)